 # Method 3.
 Compact the Database

-When you compact the NSF file database, then you reduce the blank space present between the data, and it makes the database compact and less vulnerable to external threat or corruption.
+When you compact the NSF file database, then you reduce the blank space present between the data, and it makes the database compact and less vulnerable to external threats or corruption.
 Go through the below steps:

 Step 1.
 Open the database and follow File >> Database >> Properties.